Ricoh GR II Comparison Review

 The Ricoh GR II is a fixed lens compact camera that was announced in June 2015 and is equipped with an APS-C sensor.
 It offers a resolution of 16.1 megapixel.

-The Ricoh GR II has a Camera Elo of 2114.
+Is the Ricoh GR II a good camera?
+The GR II has a Camera Elo of 2123.
 This rating puts the GR II among the top 40 percent of all prime lens compact cameras.
-In terms of its sensor size category (APS cameras), the GR II also falls among the top 40 percent.
+In terms of its sensor size category (APS cameras), the GR II also ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Ricoh GR II|